 Do I need to submit a tax return?

-If you run your own business, you'll need to complete a self-assessment tax return every financial year.
+If you run your own business as a sole trader or partnership, you'll need to complete a self-assessment tax return every financial year.
 But entrepreneurs aren't the only people who are required to complete a self-assessment return.

 Who needs to fill in a tax return?

 Specifically, you'll need to fill in a tax return if:

 - you're self-employed, a business partner, or director of a limited company

 - you're an employee or pensioner with an annual income of £100,000 or more

 - you have a pre-tax investment income of £10,000 or more

 - your income (or your partner's) was over £50,000 and one of you claimed Child Benefit

 - you have income from abroad that you need to pay tax on